 In the state of Washington, the Supplemental Nutrition Assistance Program (SNAP) is administered by the Department of Social and Health Services.
 The program is referred to as Basic Food, and it helps low-income people make ends meet by providing monthly benefits to purchase food that meets their basic nutritional needs.
 To receive these benefits, you must be eligible.
 You must meet citizenship, income, residency and resource requirements.
-Click here for a detailed outline of federal program requirements.

 Once you’ve determined you’re eligible for Basic Food benefits, you should apply.
 You can apply online or at your local Community Services office.
 A copy of the application is available here.
 Once your application is submitted, you’ll have to go through an interview to verify your information.
 If you’re approved, you will be issued a Quest Card.
 This EBT card acts like a debit card.
 You can use the card to make purchases on eligible food items at participating stores.
 Simply swipe at the register and enter your four-digit PIN.

 1. How can I check my EBT account balance?

 To check your EBT account balance, log on to their website and enter your account information.